trustd-solutions/website/trustdSite/content/english/contact/_index.md

 description: Do you want to know more?
 Let's talk!

 ---
-### The Engineering you can Trust, +12 years of Infra and Coding expertise.
+### The Engineering that you can Trust, +12 years of Infra and Coding expertise.

 Do you want to know more?
 Let's talk!